 Many patients report major improvements in knee pain and quality of life within just a few weeks of the procedure.
 Some go back to walking, working, and enjoying hobbies they had to give up due to pain—all without surgery.

-At Preferred Vascular Group, we offer GAE consultations at both our Cleveland, OH and Atlanta, GA locations.
+At Preferred Vascular Group, we offer GAE consultations at our three Cleveland and Akron, OH locations and our four offices in Atlanta, GA.
 Our experienced team will review your history, imaging, and symptoms to help you make an informed decision.